 The issue has been produced in partnership with CECAM, coordinator of E-CAM, and the longest standing institution promoting fundamental research on advanced computational methods.

 The E-CAM issue of Comics&Science is freely available on our website at https://www.e-cam2020.eu/e-cam-issue-of-comics-science/.
 Should you wish to use this new toy to promote modelling and simulation, get in touch at firstname.lastname@example.org and let us know about your plans: we are happy to share the material provided that provenance is acknowledged.

-The “first outing” of the E-CAM issue of Comics&Science will take place on Friday 30 October at 14:15 CET with a presentation (in Italian) in the on-line programme of the 2020 Lucca Comics&Games Festival.
+The “first outing” of the E-CAM issue of Comics&Science took place on Friday 30 October at 14:15 CET with a presentation (in Italian) in the on-line programme of the 2020 Lucca Comics&Games Festival.
 A recording of that moment is available at https://www.youtube.com/watch?v=BUysRG0zlCk.

 Enjoy the read and, most importantly, have fun 🙂